DiegoPiovezana/SheetHelper/Readme.md

 ✔ Allowed to change the delimiter;<br/>
 ✔ Supports conversion of hidden columns, rows, and sheets;<br/>
 ✔ Possibility to choose specific columns and rows to be converted;<br/>
-✔ Allows you to track the percentage of completion through the `"Progress"` property;<br/>
+✔ Allows you to track the percentage of completion through the `Progress` property;<br/>
 ✔ Has handling for end user when file not found with MessageBox for NetFramework;<br/>
 ✔ Supports unzipping of .GZ (using `UnGZ`) and .ZIP (using `UnZIP`) files.
 Or use `UnzipAuto` to unzip automatically.<br/>